edisonfillus/abn-amro/README.md

   Suggestion: Should have tracking of user changes, timestamps, IPs.
 * Delete is physically eliminating all the information.
   Suggestion: Only inactivate the recipe, keeping track of all changes/auditing information.
+* Using old school pagination.
+Using this form because it's supported by Spring Data and easy to implement.
+To scale it should be considered the use of cursors.
+* Using MapStruct with `unmappedTargetPolicy=ERROR`, in order to throw a compilation error in any case that it identifies that it can't convert 1 to 1.
+This way we guarantee that all properties are corrected mapped, and we can afford to not unit test the mappers.

 ##Security Measures
 * All user input is validated using Java Validators to avoid any kind of injection.